Letter from the Chair

 The Department of Emergency Medicine trains residents and fellows at Hahnemann University Hospital, Mercy Fitzgerald Hospital, Mercy Hospital of Philadelphia and St. Christopher's Hospital for Children campuses.
 At each location, EM-residency-trained specialists are always available on site.
 These four training sites represent 150,000 emergency encounters annually, encompassing all ages and types of acute problems.

 As the largest and oldest training program in emergency medicine in the Philadelphia area, through its predecessor schools, Drexel University College of Medicine has a long history of commitment to high quality graduate training in the specialty of emergency medicine.
-In addition to the Emergency Medicine Residency Program, we offer a fellowship in Medical Toxicology and Medical Simulation, and we co-sponsor the Pediatric Emergency Medicine Fellowship at St. Christopher's Hospital for Children.
+In addition to the Emergency Medicine Residency Program, we offer fellowships in Medical Toxicology and Medical Simulation.

 Back to Top